Living Conditions in The Gambia

 Telephones

-It is normal for some Volunteers to have irregular cell service that may be weaker during a heavy rainstorm or works better in a certain part of their community than another.
-Every site where a Volunteer is placed, however, will have some kind of cell service.
+It is normal for some Volunteers to have irregular cell service that may be weaker during a heavy rainstorm or spottier in certain parts of their community.
+Every site will have some kind of cell service.

 Internet